 While the Quinoa is cooking, you can also roast the chickpeas.
 Roasting chickpeas gives them a crispy nuttier flavor and really transforms them into little bites of wonder.

 Make the roasted chickpeas by first draining and rinsing them in cold water.
 Pat dry with paper towel and place on the lined baking sheet.
 Drizzle with Olive oil and sprinkle with salt & pepper.
 Toss to coat each chickpea with seasoning.
-Place in preheated oven and roast for 25 minutes.
+Place in a 400 F degree preheated oven and roast for 25 minutes.

 Slice the Pomegranate in half and then holding one half upside down, hit the back with a mallet or the back of your knife to knock out the seeds.